fedfomin/gtat_docs/README.md

 3. Commit your Changes (`git commit -m 'Add Language'`)
 4. Push to the Branch (`git push origin translation/Language`)
 5. Open a Pull Request

+### About GTAT

+Play with over 7 thousands of gamers in leagues, tournaments and ladders in San Andreas Multiplayer

+### Why GTAT?
+- `Better Anti-Cheat`
+- `no Admin Abuse`
+- `constant Events`
+- `Game Support`
+- `Unknown admins`

+` Play better games` , ` Track your stats` , do more than just play.... ` Advanced stats`  let you track your progress as you climb through the ranks.